lino-framework/book/docs/dev/translate/index.rst

 Overview
 --------

 You are going to edit a series of :xfile:`.po` files which are part of the code repositories of Lino.
+Each Lino repository has its own series of :xfile:`.po` files.
+Their place is given bei the :attr:`locale_dir` keyword atelier.invlib import setup_from_tasks

 To edit these :xfile:`.po` files you will be using either your preferred plain text editor or a tool like Poedit_.
 We recommend the latter.
-On Debian you install it with ``apt-get install poedit``.
+On Debian you install it with :cmd:`apt-get install poedit`.

 .. _Poedit: http://www.poedit.net